 The Employment and Training Administration (ETA) provides services to the American farmworker population to help combat the chronic underemployment experienced by workers who depend primarily on agricultural labor jobs.
 The National Farmworker Jobs Program provides funding to community-based organizations and public agencies to assist migrant and seasonal farmworkers and their families attain greater economic stability.
 Farmworkers also receive training and employment services through the nationwide network of American Job Centers, also called One-Stop Career Centers.
 The Monitor Advocate system, with responsibilities at the national, regional and state levels, help ensure that farmworkers are served equitably through workforce programs.

-- Provide the full range of ES services to farmworkers
+- provide the full range of employment services to farmworkers

-- Provide information about ES services to farmworkers who come to the office and assist those who need help to register with us, including in Spanish;
+- provide information about employment services to farmworkers who come to the office and assist those who need help to register with us, including in Spanish;

-- Offer the full range of ES services to farmworkers, including in Spanish;
+- offer the full range of employment services to farmworkers, including in Spanish;

-- Deliver ES services to farmworkers which are quantitatively proportional and qualitatively equivalent to services provided to non-farmworkers
+- deliver employment services to farmworkers which are quantitatively proportional and qualitatively equivalent to services provided to non-farmworkers